MahmoudMabrok/ReadMoreTextView/README.md

 # ReadMoreTextView

-A Custom TextView with trim text
+A Custom TextView with trim text ability

 ## Download
 To add the ReadMoreTextView library to your Android Studio project, simply add the following gradle dependency: